 The fiscal impact is unknown.
-However, no new resources will be allocated and the department will be responsible to adhere to their overall levels of appropriation.
+However, no new resources will be allocated and impacted departments will be responsible to adhere to their overall levels of appropriation.

-Fund Number & Name Cost Object (cc/wbs/order) Cost Element Total Amount
+Fund Number & Name COST OBJECT (CC/WBS/ORDER) Cost Element Total Amount

-1. N/A

-2.
+1. NA NA NA NA

-TOTAL
+TOTAL NA

 What Funding is being used to support the expense?
-N/A
+NA

 Are the expenditures and revenues budgeted in this biennium's current budget?
-N/A
+NA